sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

  * Reason 3: The widget cannot access the custom font used on the webpage.
     - Try to update the Font Family to a complementary font to the rest of the webpage.

-### <a id="issue-10"></a>Issue 10: My widget translation is not consistent with the webpage.
+### <a id="issue-10"></a>Issue 10: My widget and/or modal translation is not consistent with the webpage.
  * Reason 1: User's default browser language is not set to French, but the page is translated to French.
-    - Try to update the Language Settings to `Match Page Language`.
+    - Try to update the Language Settings to `Match HTML Language`.
  * Reason 2: User's default browser language is not set to French, but the page is only available in French.
     - Try to update the Language Settings to `French`.
  * Reason 3: User's default browser language is set to French, but the page is only available in English.
     - Try to update the Language Settings to `English`.
+ * Reason 4: Widget text is translating correctly, but modal is not translating.
+    - The applicable language is not listed as an available modal language for this site.
+Please contact Sezzle Support.

 ### <a id="issue-11"></a>Issue 11: My widget's modal window isn't opening, isn't closing, or has frozen my page from scrolling.
- * Reason 1: Your site is linked to an older version of the widget, and the issue has been resolved in later versions.
+ * Reason 1: Your site is linked to an older version of the widget and/or modal, and the issue has been resolved in later versions.
     - Reach out to Sezzle for assistance.

 ### <a id="issue-12"></a>Issue 12: The Chrome Extension is stuck on the loading screen.